 The Governors review the reserve levels of the Academy termly.
 This review encompasses the nature of income and expenditure streams, the need to match income with commitments and the nature of reserves.
 The Governors take into consideration the future plans of the Academy, the uncertainty over future income streams and other key risks identified during the risk review.
-The Academy's policy is not to exceed a reserve of Restricted Funds in excess of 8% of its total budget.
+The Academy has determined that it will maintain a reserve of Restricted Funds of 5% of its total budget (circa £150,000) to offset unforeseen circumstances.
+Regular monitoring of this will ensure that reserves do not drop below 3%.

-The Academy's current level of unrestricted reserves is £271,509 (2019 - £268,711).
-The Governors plan to use these funds to further augment staffing to support the teaching of our 'Recovery Curriculum'; to provide training and support for Subject Leaders as they review and improve the curriculum; to make necessary improvements to the outdoor learning environment, make large scale improvements to the site entrances and offset the Isses to income related our Extended Services provision which occurred as a consequence of this being closed from March to July of 2020.
+The Academy's current level of unrestricted reserves is £201,191 (2020 - £271,509).
+The Governors' plan to use these funds to further augment staffing to support the teaching of our pupils, post-COVID; to provide training and support for Subject Leaders as they review and improve the curriculum; to make necessary improvements to the outdoor learning environment for our Nursery (Phase 2), complete a planned redecoration of selected halls, classroom and toilet facilities and offset the losses to income related to our Extended Services provision which occurred as a consequence of the restrictions to opening due to the pandemic.
 It will also be used to supplement the budget in the future as forecasts indicate that this will be necessary.
-The Academy's current level of free reserves is £276,941 (2019 - £339,183).
+The Academy's current level of free reserves is £201,191 (2020 - £276,941).